cbortoluzzi/ROHs/README.md

 - Coverage file: a text file (```.cov```) reporting the genome-wide coverage.
 You will need this file in step 3 and 4.

 ### Step 3: Filter called variants based on phred-quality score, read depth, and genotype quality
-In this step, you will use a python script to filter variants called in step 1:
+In this step, you will use a python script to filter variants called in step 1.
+This is an important step to retain high quality variants:

 ```
 python filter_variants.py -h